saramarin23/notas/javascript básico.md

 ---
 The inequality operator (!=) is the opposite of the equality operator.
 It means "Not Equal" and returns false where equality would return true and vice versa.
 Like the equality operator, the inequality operator will convert data types of values while comparing.
 The strict inequality operator (!==) is the logical opposite of the strict equality operator.
 It means "Strictly Not Equal" and returns false where strict equality would return true and vice versa.
 Strict inequality will not convert data types.

+Sometimes you will need to test more than one thing at a time.
+The logical and operator (&&) returns true if and only if the operands to the left and right of it are true.
+The logical or operator (||) returns true if either of the operands is true.
+Otherwise, it returns false.